F as in Fat: How Obesity Threatens America’s Future 2013

 - Rates vary by age.
-Obesity rates for Baby Boomers (45-to 64-year-olds)** have reached 40 percent in two states (Alabama and Louisiana) and are 30 percent or higher in 41 states.
-By comparison, obesity rates for seniors (65+ years old) exceed 30 percent in only one state (Louisiana).
-Obesity rates for young adults (18-to 25-year-olds) are below 28 percent in every state.
+Nebraska’s obesity rate for Baby Boomers (45-to 64-year-olds)** is 34.5 percent and, nationally, rates for Boomers have reached 40 percent in two states (Alabama and Louisiana) and are 30 percent or higher in 41 states.
+By comparison, the obesity rate for seniors (65+ years old) in Nebraska is 26.8 percent and rates exceed 30 percent in only one state (Louisiana).
+The young adult (18-to 25-year-olds) obesity rate in Nebraska is 17.1 percent and rates are below 28 percent in every state.

 - Rates of “extreme” obesity have grown dramatically.
 Rates of adult Americans with a body mass index (BMI) of 40 or higher have grown in the past 30 years from 1.4 percent to 6.3 percent—a 350 percent increase.
 Among children and teens (2-to 19-year-olds), more than 5.1 percent of males and 4.7 percent of females are now severely obese.

 - Rates vary by education.
 More than 35 percent of adults ages 26 and older who did not graduate high school are obese, compared with 21.3 percent of those who graduated from college or technical college.